LKchemposer/LKchemposer.github.io/_posts/rock_paper_scissor/2020-11-14-rock_paper_scissor.md

 Great!
 But what if ... we are not content with ending the game after only 1 game?
 Surely, it does not seem fair to call it win or loss after 1 game.
 So say, we modify the rule a bit: it now takes 2 **consecutive wins** (or losses) for the game to have a winner (i.e., if you get a tie in between 2 wins, it does not count).
 For example, win-win is valid, but win-tie-win needs another win to end the game.
 How many games *on average* do you have to play now?

 In a way, how this game starts is similar to the other game above: we have 2 in 3 chances a player has a lead, and 1 in 3 chances to get a tie, meaning that the game resets (and the number of games increments by 1).
-Let $L$ be the event that a player has a lead, and $$E[X|L]$$, therefore, be the number of games played when a player has a lead.
-Intuitively, E[X|L] must be smaller than E[X] because having a lead means that there would be fewer games to be played compared to when we first started the match.
+Let $$L$$ be the event that a player has a lead, and $$E[X|L]$$, therefore, be the number of games played when a player has a lead.
+Intuitively, $$E[X|L]$$ must be smaller than $$E[X]$$ because having a lead means that there would be fewer games to be played compared to when we first started the match.
 Let's build the equation:

 $$E[X] = \frac{2}{3}(E[X|L] + 1) + \frac{1}{3}(E[X] + 1)$$